pdagrawal/crypto_board/readme.md

 ```
 https://github.com/p98a/crypto_board
 ```
-- Open Docker and execute below 2 commands to setup the applicatoin environment.
+- Open Docker and execute the 2 commands given below to setup the application environment.
 Command 1:
 ```
 make build